agrafix/Spock/benchmarks/http/README.md

 node benchmarks/http/run.mjs "$spock_bench_binary" 10000 64 3
 ```

-The Node 22 client uses persistent HTTP connections and discards cookies.
+The Node 22 client uses persistent HTTP connections and discards cookies by
+default.
+Set `SPOCK_BENCH_COOKIES=reuse` for a separate cookie jar per worker.
 It
 starts and stops each server itself, validates successful and invalid routes
 before timing, validates every measured response, and reports throughput,
 p50/p95/p99 latency, errors and timeouts as CSV.
 A failed response fails the run.